rorosaya/react-portfolio/README.md

 **IN PROGRESS**

-Currently Developing a portfolio website using react and javascript.
+Currently Developing a portfolio website using React, Node, and Javascript.